 Welcome to Vanilla Grass’s romance How to Write a Romance Series!
 This week’s focus?
 The popular friends to lovers trope.

-Carolyn is a successful ghostwriter for published romance novels and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
+Kyro Dean is co-author of the Fires of Qaf fantasy romance series and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
 If you’re just starting, make sure you check out other tropes in the series: How To Write a Romance Novel: Friends to Lovers Romance Trope.